pierrebrd/exploration_benchmarking/README.md

 source install/setup.bash
 ```

-Note that there may be problems for the initial build if a conda environment is activated.
+Note that there may be problems for the initial build if the conda environment is activated.

 <!-- colcon build --symlink-install --cmake-args -DOpenGL_GL_PREFERENCE=LEGACY # Not needed anymore-->